UT-Austin-RobIn/deoxys_vision/README.md

 ```
 1. Setup [deoxys_control](https://github.com/UT-Austin-RPL/deoxys_control/tree/main/deoxys) (This usually should be setup)
 2. Activate the conda environment (Usually should be deoxys_base)
-3. go into deoxys_vision folder
+3. Navigate into deoxys_vision folder
 4. pip install -e .
 ```